 Success in the competition is not based on a single appraisal event, but on the voters’ previous or current experiences of the wine in its natural tasting environment.

 This makes it easy and affordable to sign up.
 It also ensures that all wines have equal opportunity to receive votes, and that votes are given for wines already on the market and not for samples producers send specifically for the competition.

 We only ask samples for the wines that qualifies into finals.

-For all wines that qualify in the finals, we ask for 4 samples of each wine to be delivered to our finals' location – in Australia, Europe or United States.
+For all wines that qualify in the finals, we ask for 4 samples of each wine to be delivered to our final's venue.

 We want to serve all wine consumers in the world and give them information on the best wines in each price range.
-We also think it is just to appraise the wines in their own price categories, just like consumers do when deciding which wine to buy.
+It is relevant to assess wines in their own price categories, just like consumers do when deciding which wine to buy.